Fire and rescue services

 Full travel advice: Local contacts

 The South Korean government has released a free smartphone 'Emergency Ready' app.
-The app has information on local emergency services, including:
+The app provides emergency messages in English and has information on local emergency services, including:

 The app is available for both Apple and Android devices.